Kipparis/tutorials/git.md

 branching makes possible.

 #### Long-Running Branches <!-- {{{ -->
-+ Having code the at is entirely stable in `master` branch
++ Having code that is entirely stable in `master` branch
 + Branch you work on - `develop` or `next`.
 Whenever it gets to a stable state, it can be merged into `master`